 - 1. The variance will result in a safe and high-quality design. - 2.
 The variance will result in a design with a level of safety, service, and quality equal to or greater than that established by the criteria contained in this Manual. - 3.
 The Developer/Permittee will be able to mitigate all impacts to the City if the variance is granted. - 4.
 The variance will create a benefit to the project that would not be achievable without the variance.

-Satisfying the above-listed criteria does not require or obligate the variance request to be approved.
+Satisfying the above-listed criteria does not require or obligate the Director to approve the variance request.

 2.5.3 ALTERNATE ROADWAY SECTION DESIGN VARIANCE